nygenome/lancet/README.md

 A simple lancet command should look something like this:

 ```
-Lancet --tumor T.bam --normal N.bam --ref ref.fa --reg 22:1-51304566 --num-threads 8
+Lancet --tumor T.bam --normal N.bam --ref ref.fa --reg 22:1-51304566 --num-threads 8 > out.vcf
 ```

-The command above will detect somatic variants in the tumor/normal pair of bam files (T.bam and N.bam) for chromosome 22 using 8 threads.
+The command above detects somatic variants in the tumor/normal pair of bam files (*T.bam* and *N.bam*) for chromosome 22 using 8 threads and saves the variant calls in the out VCF file *out.vcf*.

 ### Output